MrGrappleMan/Fynelium-LX/core/LX/README.md

 Note: Using Bedrock edition is heavily recommended.
 It is faster, scalable, efficient and the language used for it is significantly better.
 Want a great vanilla experience?
 Use this!
-You can infact get mods, worlds and skins for free!
-The marketplace is just an optional way to support Mojang and UGC creators
+You can infact get mods, worlds and skins for free externally.
+The marketplace is just an optional way to support developers Move the contents inside the server folder to
-There are plenty of mods here that can satisfy your needs.
-Move the contents inside the server folder to
 ```
 /opt/mc-server/